owncloud/ocis/docs/ocis/migration.md

 #### Steps
 There are several options to move users to the oCIS backend:
-- Use a canary app to let users decide thamselves
+- Use a canary app to let users decide themselves
-- Use an early adoptors group with an opt in
+- Use an early adopters group with an opt in
 - Force migrate users in batch or one by one at the administrators will

 #### Verification